 Hearing about the risks and caveats of a 1,000 calorie deficit might make you want to forget this diet plan — or even give up on weight loss altogether.
 DON’T!
 With the right diet cycle (weight loss coupled with a maintenance phase), anyone can safely and effectively shed all the pounds they want to lose.

-How Much Weight Can I Lose With a 1000 Calorie Deficit?
+How Much Weight Can I Lose with a 1000-Calorie Reduction?

 The greatest thing about caloric deficits is that they work.
-There’s no limit to the number of pounds you can lose with a 1000 calorie deficit — but you will experience diminishing returns if you keep up that deficit for too long.
+There’s no limit to the amount of weight you can lose with a 1000-calorie reduction, but maintaining that reduction for too long will lead to diminishing returns.
 This is because a low-calorie diet can slow metabolism, which works against your weight loss goals.

 How Long Is it Okay to Be in a 1K Calorie Deficit?